 In January 2024, the City's launched its first dedicated Pothole Elimination Team.
-The FY25 Budget proposes the continuation of this team, which so far this year has used over 400 tons of hot asphalt mix to fix potholes.
+The FY25 Budget includes the continuation of this team, which has used over 800 tons of hot asphalt mix to fix potholes.
 Instead of potholes returning a few weeks later, this new process used by the Hot/Patch Breakout Crew is expected to last for a decade or longer.